bananaman2020/cheesy/README.md

 **UPDATE**
 I changed the requirement to be MSVC as it is faster and gets rid of the "Probably Packed (Suspicious) flag on AVs

+## <a id="how_compiler"></a>🤔 〢 How does the compiler work?

+Nuitka is the main packer.
+It then passes the pack to MSVC to compile it in C++ which is faster and less likely to get detected.

 ## <a id="why_cheese"></a>🔎 〢 Why choose Cheesy?